Hell Energy Drink

-Hell Energy Drink (stylized as HELL) is a popular energy drink brand distributed primarily in Europe and Asia.
-The brand was initiated in 2006 by a privately owned company, founded in Hungary, 2004, which took the name "Hell Energy Magyarország Kft." in 2009.
+Hell Energy Drink (stylized as HELL) is a Hungarian energy drink brand distributed primarily in Europe and Asia.
+The brand was introduced in 2006 by a privately owned beverage company founded in Hungary in 2004.
+In 2009 the parent company officially adopted the name "Hell Energy Magyarország Kft."
+Hell Energy has headquarters in Hungary, Romania, the United Kingdom, Russia and Cyprus.

-Within three years it became the market leader in Hungary.
-A major milestone for the brand's popularity was a two-year sponsorship deal with the AT&T Williams Formula 1 Team, where Hell Energy became second in the energy drink sector to enter the world of Formula 1 Racing.
-Hell Energy is now also a market leader in Bulgaria, Romania, Slovakia, Cyprus, Azerbaijan, North Macedonia, Greece, Croatia, Serbia and Bosnia and Herzegovina and is available in more than 50 countries worldwide.
-Hell produces the energy drink Speedstar for NORMA supermarkets.
-Hell Energy has headquarters in Hungary, Romania, the United Kingdom, Russia and also in Cyprus.
+Following its launch, the brand grew rapidly and became the market leader in Hungary by 2009.
+Hell Energy gained international recognition through a two-year sponsorship deal with the AT&T Williams Formula 1 Teamfor the 2009 and 2010 seasons, becoming only the second energy drink brand to enter Formula One marketing.

+As of 2026, Hell Energy leads the market in Bulgaria, Romania, Slovakia, Cyprus, Azerbaijan, North Macedonia, Greece, Croatia, Serbia, and Bosnia and Herzegovina and is available in more than 60 countries worldwide.
+The company operates a vertically integrated production facility and aluminum can factory in Szikszó, Hungary, which handles third-party contract manufacturing alongside producing the proprietary "Speedstar" energy drink brand for NORMA supermarkets.

+On 3 July 2023, HELL ENERGY developed HELL AI, the world’s first energy drink created entirely using artificial intelligence systems.
+AI tools were applied across multiple stages of development, including product design, formulation, flavour profiling, taste evaluation, predictive modelling, quality and safety processes, and marketing-related elements.

 Hell Energy is the builder and owner of Avalon Park, a resort, spa and event center complex in Miskolctapolca, a resort belonging to Miskolc.
 Avalon won several awards including gold medals in three categories at the World Luxury Hotel Awards.
 It received the internationally recognized 5-star classification at the International Hotel Awards.